Day 2

 CASE STUDY

-TRACK 3: REGULATED & COMMERCIALLY DRIVEN
+TRACK 2: LIMITED REGULATION & COMMERCIALLY DRIVEN

 From Batch to Instant: How One Enterprise Built a Real-Time Customer Intelligence Layer That Transformed CX and Reduced Churn